Roberto Donoso-Barros

-Roberto Donoso-Barros (October 5, 1921 – August 2, 1975) was a Chilean botanist, naturalist, and herpetologist.
+Roberto Donoso-Barros (October 5, 1921 – August 2, 1975) was a Chilean zoologist, naturalist, and herpetologist.

 Early life and education

-Donoso-Barros was born in Santiago, Chile.
+Donoso-Barros was born in Santiago, Chile in 1921 or 1922.
 He attended the University of Chile in Santiago, earning his M.D. from the school in 1947.

 Career

 Donoso-Barros joined the faculty of the University of Chile in 1954.
 In 1965, he became a professor at the University of Concepción.
 He also worked at the Universidad de Oriente in Venezuela, and at the Smithsonian Institution in the United States.

 Donoso-Barros was a prolific herpetological authority in Chile.
 In 1966, he published Reptiles de Chile which collected and reported on all lizard species described to date in Chile.

 Species described by Donoso-Barros include: